jennyyn/CS-2520-final-project/README.md

    - Enter your grades to calculate your current GPA quickly.

 4. **What-If Assignment Calculator**
    - Click the **What-If Tool** button.
-   - Input hypothetical grades to see how they would affect your GPA.
+   - Input a hypothetical assignment grade to see how it would affect the overall grade in a particular course.
+   - Add a hypothetical assignment by providing the subject, name, points earned, and points possible.
+   - Click "Calculate What-If Outcome" to predict the grade of the subject.

 5. **Rewards System**
    - Click the **Rewards** button.